mdarif6/neog.camp-mark-seven/README.md

 Morse Code Translator

-This app will convert english sentence to minion language.
+This app will convert english sentence to Morse Code.

 It is a talk to funny tranlation api.